HTRPOCODES/HTRPO-v2/README.md

 ## Introduction

 This is a deep reinforcement learning package including our newly proposed algorithm **Hindsight Trust Region Policy Optimization**.

+### Demo Video

 A demo video is in demo/ which shows how our algorithm works.

 ### Requirements